Personal Immigration

 FIANCE VISA

-The UK Fiance Visa is for engaged partners of British or Irish citizens, persons who are settled in the UK, persons with pre-settled status, persons with a Turkish Businessperson or Turkish Worker visa and persons with refugee status or humanitarian protection who wish to enter the UK and marry within 6 months of their arrival.
-An application for a UK Fiance Visa must be made from outside the UK.
+The UK Fiance Visa, also referred to as a UK Fiancé(e) Visa, is for engaged partners of British or Irish citizens, persons who are settled in the UK, certain persons with pre-settled status under Appendix EU, persons with a Turkish Businessperson or Turkish Worker visa, persons with permission as a Stateless person and persons with protection status, including refugee permission or humanitarian protection who wish to enter the UK and marry or enter into a civil partnership within 6 months of their arrival.
+An application for a UK Fiancé(e) Visa must be made from outside the UK.

-In order to qualify for a UK Fiance Visa, you will need to satisfy UK Visas and Immigration that you meet the following requirements:
+In order to qualify for a UK Fiancé(e) Visa, you will need to satisfy UK Visas and Immigration that you meet the following requirements:

 • You have met in person;